TimPin28/STDISCM-Problem-Set-3/README.md

   - Form 3: Input a range of velocities, and particles will be added with velocities distributed within this range.

 ### Explorer Application: Traversing with the Sprite
--The user can traverse through the canvas with the use of the W,A,S,D keys or arrow keys.
+- The user can traverse through the canvas with the use of the W,A,S,D keys or arrow keys.

 ### Simulation Control
 - Particles move automatically and interact with boundaries.
 You can only dynamically add particles in Developer Application.